sametweb/react-step-builder/README.md

 `function()`

-Moves to the next step if there is any.
+Moves to the next step if it exists.

 <hr />